-Colon cancer risk in Westernized populations may be reduced by decreasing animal product intake and thereby decreasing “aggressive” factors as animal protein and fat.
+Colon cancer risk in Westernized populations may be reduced by decreasing animal product intake and thereby decreasing “aggressive” factors such as animal protein and fat.
 I’ve explored how animal protein can putrefy and produce the rotten egg gas that may be toxic to DNA (see Putrefying Protein and “Toxifying” Enzymes), but what about the fat?
 It can stimulate the synthesis and secretion of bile acids into the intestine.

 Bile helps the body digest fats.
 So, more fat in the intestines means more bile in the intestines, which wouldn’t be a problem except bile acids, especially secondary bile acids, have long been suspected as being carcinogenic.
 Bile acids stimulate the growth of bacteria, which convert the primary bile acids our livers make into secondary bile acids.
 And, secondary bile acids have been shown to be cancer-causing.

 As described in my How to Reduce Carcinogenic Bile Acid Production video, this could help explain why fat-rich diets are correlated with colon cancer.
 High saturated fat intake is associated with elevated levels of bile, which is what you tend to see in people with colon cancer.
 As such, they are considered tumor-producing factors in colorectal cancer development and perhaps also breast cancer, as these secondary bile acids can get absorbed into the blood stream and circulate throughout the body.
 (See Breast Cancer and Constipation for more on this.)